 inconsistencies regarding directed and undirected links.
 For example,

-my-links would report all links connected to a turtle,
+would report all links connected to a turtle, whereas

-with models where the links could either be directed or undirected.
+difficult to work with models where the links could either be directed or

 To alleviate these issues, the link primitives have been overhauled in 6.0.
 These changes only affect existing models that use both directed and undirected links while also using the unbreeded link primitives.